madhusudhanrao-ppm/dbdevrel/create-oracleaidb26ai-devrel/createadb26ai-dev.md

 ## Create an Oracle Resource Manager Stack

 1. Create an Autonomous AI Database using the Resource Manager Stack.
+You can either use the [Direct ORM deployment link](https://cloud.oracle.com/resourcemanager/stacks/create?zipUrl=https://objectstorage.us-phoenix-1.oraclecloud.com/p/jtfUsV33KtLR937hWybAgrq8qtuQQuAaIw1K_VBThhlUF6Z1HYF0Ai50sQlp06bQ/n/oradbclouducm/b/medical_transcripts/o/Terraform/oracle-lakehouse-devedition-stack.zip) or download the source code from the GitHub location mentioned in the Prerequisites section and upload the **oracle-lakehouse-devedition-stack.zip** file.

     > Please Note: Billing for Autonomous AI Database for Developers databases is hourly per instance. please see more info section

 2. Log in to https://cloud.oracle.com from the top left navigation select **Developer Services** and **Stacks** under **Resource Manager**

     ![Navigation](images/01-navigation.png )